 - Eat more fresh fruits and vegetables and drink less juice.

 - Don’t forget legumes.
-Try different kinds of beans and lentils.
+Try a variety of beans and lentils.

 - Snack on fruit and small portions of nuts and seeds.